plutothespacedog/ECE350-Toolchain-Mac/README.md

 For bug reports, read
 	http://openocd.org/doc/doxygen/bugs.html
 ```
+The repository includes files necessary to use OpenOCD as well as a python wrapper to expedite the programming process.

 ### Installing USB Drivers
 1. Download the Drivers for Mac OSX 10.4 Tiger or later [here](https://www.ftdichip.com/Drivers/D2XX/MacOSX/D2XX1.4.16.dmg)
 2. Open the dmg file and open a terminal at the D2XX folder by